 Working closely with other partners, UNICEF strives to strengthen local government systems to plan, monitor and coordinate WASH service delivery which is key to achieving these ambitious goals.

-Through supported WASH related activities, communities analyze their sanitation and hygiene practices and encouraged to identify local solutions that will eliminate open defecation and move towards improved sanitation.
-This is done through the Community Led Total Sanitation (CLTS), an approach which triggers community-wide behavior change following a facilitated self-analysis of prevalent sanitation and hygiene practices.
+Through supported WASH related activities, communities analyse their sanitation and hygiene practices and encouraged to identify local solutions that will eliminate open defecation and move towards improved sanitation.
+This is done through the Community Led Total Sanitation (CLTS), an approach which triggers community-wide behaviour change following a facilitated self-analysis of prevalent sanitation and hygiene practices.